 15) Hold events

 Taking part in debates, conferences, and other events where politicians must appear is integral to political public relations.
 These events are an excellent opportunity for politicians to present their initiatives and activities and show that they are actively involved in social life.
+You can even issue certificates for those who attended.

 16) Be transparent